-This blog is the 2nd part of the ‘how to create better content’ series.
+This blog is the 2nd part of the ‘how to create better content’ series and tackles creating engaging social media videos.
 For tips on images, swing by here .

 There are three broad parts to content: photos, videos and text.
 When you master them, you already know how to make better content.
 That’s why we gave you tips on clicking and editing great images (check our previous blog).
-We now move on to vertical video making and the brass tacks on writing.
+We now move on to creating engaging social media videos and the brass tacks on writing.
 Together, they round-off our “how to make better content” series.

-How to make better content: videos and caption writing tips
+How to make engaging social media videos and caption writing tips

 With Instagram videos finally catching on, lot of influencers are at sea on how to create them.
 If you are using a Smartphone, then all is well.
 For any other camera or recorder, you’ll need to edit/crop the video afterwards to get the aspect ratio right.

 1. Creating a vertical social media video

 The simplest route is to use your phone to shoot a video for Instagram.
 Just hold it vertically, and it will automatically have a 9:16 ratio.
 If you want ideas on how to make better videos, use this post.
 It drops some gems like keeping the start and end crisp to grab the attention of your followers.